vmapetr/azure-pipelines-image-generation/images/win/Vs2015-Server2012R2-Readme.md

-# VSTS Hosted image
+# Azure Pipelines Hosted image

 Version 2017.10.01

-The following software is installed on machines in the VSTS **Hosted** pool.
+The following software is installed on machines in the Azure Pipelines **Hosted** pool.

 * Visual Studio
  - Visual Studio 2015 Update 3